-With Isle of Man tax returns for the 2018/19 tax year having now been issued, Alison Quayle from Equiom Tax Services outlines some of the key matters you should consider when completing your tax return.
+As the deadline for submission of Isle of Man personal tax returns for the 2018/19 tax year approaches, Alison Quayle from Equiom Tax Services outlines some of the key matters you should consider when completing your tax return.

 As someone who has more than 25 years of experience in filling out often complex tax returns for local residents, I know that the process is not always straightforward.
 Here are some important facts about reporting income to help you prepare your Isle of Man tax return ahead of the 6 October deadline.